 If you’ve watched the movie National Lampoon’s Christmas Vacation, you probably remember the failed “Jelly of the Month” bonus program.
 Picture Clarke W. Griswold daydreaming about the pool he couldn’t afford, based on a bonus he was simply expecting to get.
 Did the bonus make him work harder?
 Did it make him feel good about his job?
 Feel more connected to the goals of the company?
 No way!
 The bonus was seen as an entitlement; it was not intended to motivate behavior in any way.

-Most bonus plans disappoint employees because they’re a mystery, they’re unpredictable and they’re never, ever enough.
+Most bonus systems for employees are disappointing because they’re a mystery, they’re unpredictable and they’re never, ever enough.

 So what can you do?

-In this article, I’ll share the building blocks of an effective bonus plan.
-There’s no more powerful way to engage, motivate and involve people in their everyday work, their own goals and the goals of the organization.
+In this article, we'll share the building blocks of an effective bonus plan.
+There’s no more powerful way to engage, motivate and involve people in their everyday work, their own goals, and the goals of the organization.
 Here are the steps you need to take in order for your bonus plan to be most effective: